Deborah Secco: Career

 In 2013 Deborah Secco recorded the feature film Boa Sorte, in which she gives life to the positive serum Judite.
 To interpret the character, the actress had to lose 12 kg, becoming very underweight, the whole process of weight loss of the actress was accompanied by professionals, the film was scheduled to debut on May 30, 2014.

 In 2014, she gained 8 kg for the character from the movie Estrada do Diabo.
 The feature film has not yet been scheduled for release.
 Still in 2014, the actress played the stewardess Ines, in Boogie Oogie.
 She was later cast as the protagonist of Walcyr Carrasco's novel Secret Truths, but left the novel because of pregnancy.
 In November 2014, Deborah was honored by the 24th Cine Ceará – Ibero-American Film Festival, where she received the Eusélio Oliveira trophy in recognition of her national film career.

 In 2015, she would live the protagonist Carolina in the novel Verdades Secretas of Walcyr Carrasco, but during the recordings, she discovered her first pregnancy, fruit of the relationship with the present boyfriend, the Bahian Hugo Moura, consequently left the plot.
 In 2016, she integrated the cast of Malhação, like the batmanadora Tânia.
 In 2017, Secco was cast as Karola, the main villain Segundo Sol.
 In the plot set in Bahia, her character is a former prostitute exploited by her pimp, portrayed by Adriana Esteves.

 In 2017, Débora was invited to play another villain: Karola, in Segundo Sol.
 In the plot set in Bahia, her character is a prostitute exploited by her pimp, played by Adriana Esteves.
 At the same time, his character is in love and even obsessed with the protagonist, Beto (Emilio Dantas), and does everything to separate him from his great love, Luzia (Giovanna Antonelli).
 In the plot, she is the lover of Remy (Vladimir Brichta) and has a son called Valentim (Danilo Mesquita).
 The serial, written by João Emanuel Carneiro, debuted in the first half of 2018 correcting O Outro Lado do Paraíso.

-In 2022, she will play in the series Rensga Hits! businesswoman Marlene, who is the powerful owner of the songwriting house called “Rensga Hits”.
-Her rival is actress Fabiana Karla, who plays Helena, from “Joia Maravilha Recordes”.
-Enemies fight for market leadership and to have the most talented artists in their offices.